 Our Sacred Valley Tour is specially designed for those most interested in the fascinating history of the Inca empire and amazing archeological finds.
 We take you to the best highlights of the Sacred Valley: Ollantaytambo, Moray, the Maras Salt Mines and Pisac Inca ruins & market.
 All of this is provided in a small private tour with a guide who is passionate about Inca archeology, culture and history.

 The valley between Ollantaytambo and Pisac is known as the Sacred Valley of the Incas.
 It is strategically located between Cusco and Machu Picchu and played a key role in Inca culture and history.
 The Valley has a milder climate and is at a lower altitude than Cusco.
 Throughout the day, you will see picturesque villages, ancient Inca terraces, and the most important archeological sites.

-Only the VV Hotel & Tours has such a special Sacred Valley experience!
+Only the VV Hotel & Tours provides such a special Sacred Valley experience!

-Places you visit with us on the Sacred Valley Tour from Ollantaytambo
+Places we visit on the Sacred Valley Tour from Ollantaytambo

 - The magnificent archeological site of Ollantaytambo and amazing views of the valley

 - The Moray Archeological site, where you learn about Incan agricultural experimentation

-- The famous Pre-Inca Salt Mines of Maras, where naturally salty spring water is gathered in the same way it has been for hundreds of years
+- The famous Pre-Inca Salt Mines of Maras, where natural salt spring water is gathered in the same way it has been for hundreds of years

-- A quick stop at Urubamba for lunch (not included in price)
+- A quick stop in Urubamba for lunch (not included in the price)

 - The extensive Pisac Inca ruins, which have many impressive examples of Inca architecture

-- The colorful local market of Pisac, where you can see local people who are keeping traditional culture alive
+- The colorful local market of Pisac, where you can see local people who are still keeping their traditional culture alive

 Sacred Valley from Ollantaytambo

-We can take you on the full Sacred Valley tour starting in the town of Ollantaytambo!
+We can take you on a full Sacred Valley tour starting in the town of Ollantaytambo!
 Keep reading for a sneak peak of the highlights!